truonghm/sql-problems/review.md

 2. **Technical questions** given during interviews, which cover various topics: probability, statistics, SQL, Python, R, etc. You may be required to write your code on paper.

-This review is mainly beneficial for the 2nd method of testing, which is using technical questions, particularly SQL questions.
+This review is mainly beneficial for the 2nd method of testing, particularly SQL questions.
 I admit that I lack a formal education in database management/ETL, and thus heavily, and also willingly depend on Google and code completion.
 As such writing SQL on paper (not to mention in front of other people) can be scary.

 This review will be maintained and updated regularly as I come across more interesting problems.